Skip to main content

 Basic Principles

-The specific process of Routine Load is illustrated in the following diagram:
+The detailed flow of Routine Load is shown in the following figure:

 Routine Load

-2. The FE splits the Routine Load Job into multiple Routine Load Tasks through the Job Scheduler.
+2. The FE splits the Routine Load Job into several Routine Load Tasks through the Job Scheduler.
+The Task Scheduler then dispatches them to BE nodes.

 Quick Start